Phone: 021 424 3346

 Coralie has been a delegate at various leadership events such as the New Hope Summit and UNASA Model United Nations (MUN) at UCT.
 She was also a panellist at the South Africa-Washington International Programme (SAWIP) Human Rights Day Seminar.
 Moreover, she has presented academic papers at a number of national and international conferences, most notably the Social Science Research Council Graduate Summer Conference in Atlanta, United States and the Congress of Research in Dance/Society of Dance History Scholars Dance Advocacy conference in Athens, Greece.

-Coralie has an article titled ‘Home Styles, Street spaces: contesting power and identity in a South African city’ published in Anthropology Southern Africa, Volume 35 (3&4) 2012 and will be presenting her recent work titled The Politics of Space at the conference Confluences 9 held at the University of Cape Town Dance School later this year.
+Coralie has an article titled ‘Home Styles, Street spaces: contesting power and identity in a South African city’ published in Anthropology Southern Africa, Volume 35 (3&4) 2012.
+In 2017 she presented her work titled The Politics of Space at the conference Confluences 9 held at the University of Cape Town Dance School.